-- Throughout the deployment period, the pH at Leary's Brook Station ranged from 6.51 to 7.03. - The CCME (Canadian Council of Ministers of the Environment) Freshwater Aquatic Life guideline provides a basis by which to judge the overall health of the brook.
+- Throughout the deployment period, the pH at Leary's Brook Station ranged from 6.65 to 7.05. - The CCME (Canadian Council of Ministers of the Environment) Freshwater Aquatic Life guideline provides a basis by which to judge the overall health of the brook.
 Naturally, all streams and brooks are different.
-The median and mean pH at Leary's Brook were both 6.79 for this deployment period. - Figure 3, below, illustrates how pH typically falls in Leary's Brook (the water becomes more acidic) when stage increases.
+The median and mean pH at Leary's Brook were both 6.89 for this deployment period. - Figure 3, below, illustrates how pH typically falls in Leary's Brook (the water becomes more acidic) when stage increases.
 In general, precipitation entering Leary's Brook has a lower pH than local surface water causing a small reduction in the pH of the brook.
+Daily fluctuations can be caused by respiration and photosynthesis of aquatic plants and algae.